Cumbria House: History

 The new building, which was designed by architects, AHR, and built by Eric Wright Construction, was completed in December 2016.
 The design for the steel framed building involved a wide glass and steel main frontage facing Botchergate with the right hand section projected forward.
 The footprint of the building, with the left hand section set back, was designed to create a forecourt in which people could safely protest without being at risk from road traffic.

 The new offices were built to accommodate some 700 staff and to act as a catalyst for urban regeneration in the Botchergate area.
 Although the administrative offices of the County Council were at Cumbria House in Botchergate, formal meetings of the Council continued to be held at the County Offices in Kendal.
 In July 2019, the environmental movement, Extinction Rebellion, held a demonstration in the forecourt outside the building.
+In September 2022, it was decided that Cumbria House would become the new headquarters for Cumberland Council.